How to Design a Fabulous Transitional Kitchen

 Design cabinetry without the intricate features that characterize traditional to keep the cabinets from being too apparent.
 Avoid overusing lacquer or glass for the cabinets.
 You can add modern style elements, but be subtle or use a traditional material like wood.

 You get to switch up how you use common kitchen building materials, such as tile, concrete, cork, and wood.
 Be creative.
 For example, concrete is a popular new trend kitchen countertops, although it also has other applications.

 Think outside of the box and challenge your designer.
-For example, instead of using a traditional countertop and tile backsplash, a wooden countertop and concrete backsplash could give you unique transitional kitchen design.
+For example, instead of using a traditional countertop and tile backsplash, a wooden countertop and concrete backsplash could give you a unique transitional kitchen design.

 Color Palette & Visual Intrigue

 Sure, the kitchen cabinets are usually low-key featuring neutral color schemes, but transitional kitchens are not dull.
 A savvy interior designer is sure to use focal points, splashes of color, and varied textures to create a layered and visually intriguing design.

 When done well, you achieve a harmonious and cohesive space by creatively mixing focal points, colors, and textures and being innovative with building materials.
 That’s why the transitional style is ideal for the creative and adventurous types who also love modern luxuries and technology.

 Invest in your design.
 It can take some trial and error to finalize a transitional kitchen design that’s breathtaking and original.
 Have a gander at our projects to learn more about this modern-meets-traditional kitchen style.

 New Meets Old Design Elements